Pamela M. White questions why we know so little about Canadian surrogacy practices and outcomes.

 I have not been able to obtain statistics on the incidence of traditional surrogacy.
 Whether artificial insemination of a surrogate occurs in a fertility clinic or at home without the involvement of a medical practitioner, surrogacy procedures are not currently recorded in any existing assisted human reproduction data system.

 I have been able to gather some information about gestational surrogacy, even so the findings are limited.
 In theory, data from gestational surrogacy could be more easily tracked than data about traditional surrogacy because it requires IVF, which must be performed in a fertility clinic.
 However, Canada, unlike the United States or the United Kingdom, does not require fertility clinics to transmit IVF treatment data to a public health authority.
-The 2004 Assisted Human Reproduction Act envisaged the creation of a Personal Health Information Registry.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.